nabbott98/duck-hunt-remake/README.md

 Picture for added effect: Duck-Hunt-Game-Preview.png

-Duck Hunt is a game deceloped for NES, THis game simulates the experience of duck hunting with one heckin doggo friend.
+Duck Hunt is a game deceloped for NES, This game simulates the experience of duck hunting with one heckin doggo friend.
 I intend to implement modes that include(but are not limited to) multiple ducks, difficulty in flight speed and pattern and potentially the spread of fire from hunting weapon used.
 Upon shooting said ducks a score displays and then the doggo friend goes and fetches them and shows off their hard work!

 Technologies Used -